arey-pranay/arey-pranay/README.md

 ### Sum-Rizz-Er
 *Oct 2023 - Nov 2023*

-Just finished a sleek web app that summarizes any article link in seconds, built with React, Vite, Tailwind, and Material UI, and powered by the "Article Extractor and Summarizer" API from RapidAPI.
+Finished a sleek web app that summarizes any article link in seconds, built with React, Vite, Tailwind, and Material UI, and powered by the "Article Extractor and Summarizer" API from RapidAPI.

 ![image](https://github.com/user-attachments/assets/fa7ba59f-dbbc-473a-97dd-743ec3f606d7)